efernandezpascual/anthropogenic/doc/manuscript.md

 *Sonchus oleraceus* (540), *Stellaria media* (516), *Capsella bursa-pastoris* (390), *Polygonum aviculare* (375), *Dactylis glomerata* (363), *Senecio vulgaris* (332) and *Anisantha sterilis* (301).
-Considering only those relevés with the most frequent plot size (20 m<sup>2</sup>, n = 256 relevés), the average species richness per plot was 16 (minimum = 3, maximum = 37).
+Considering only those plots with the most frequent plot size (20 m<sup>2</sup>, n = 256 plots), the average species richness per plot was 16 (minimum = 3, maximum = 37).

-DCA ordination of the floristic composition of the classified relevés (**Fig. 2**) suggested a high consistency of the vegetation classes *Cymbalario-Parietarietea diffusae*, *Polygono-Poetea annuae*, *Papaveretea rhoeadis*, *Digitario sanguinalis-Eragrostietea minoris*, *Sisymbrietea* and *Bidentetea*.
+DCA ordination of the floristic composition of the classified plots (**Fig. 2**) suggested a high consistency of the vegetation classes *Cymbalario-Parietarietea diffusae*, *Polygono-Poetea annuae*, *Papaveretea rhoeadis*, *Digitario sanguinalis-Eragrostietea minoris*, *Sisymbrietea* and *Bidentetea*.
 The alliances belonging to the two perennial ruderal vegetation classes (*Artemisietea vulgaris* and *Epilobietea angustifolii*) were mixed together.
-The winter-annual class *Chenopodietea* also showed high heterogeneity, specially because of the isolation of the altered dune alliance *Linario polygalifoliae-Vulpion alopecuri*.
+The winter-annual class *Chenopodietea* also showed high heterogeneity, especially because of the isolation of the altered dune alliance *Linario polygalifoliae-Vulpion alopecuri*.

 ## Community-level traits and ecological preferences